Brecon Beacons (Pen y Fan) Horseshoe from Neuadd Reservoir walk

-|Length||15.3 km (9.5 mi), of which 1190m are on tarmac or concrete.
-Cumulative ascent/descent: 740m.
-For all alternative start points, resulting in a longer and tougher walk, as well as for opportunities to cut out some of the ascent and distance, see below Walk options.|
+|Length||15.3 km (9.5 mi), with 804m ascent/descent.
+For alternative start points with longer and tougher walk, and for opportunities to cut out some of the ascent and distance, see below Walk Options.|

-|Toughness||8 out of 10 Time: 5 hours walking time.|
+|Toughness||6 out of 10, with 4 ½ hours walking time.|

 From a remote reservoir north of Merthyr Tydfil you climb steeply to reach the ridge, from where the gradient is mostly fairly gentle over good engineered paths as you follow a sequence of steep escarpments to Corn Du and Pen y Fan.
 Pen y Fan is the southern-most mountain in Britain and a large glacial grassy mound with steep glacial sides.

-Note: Corn Du and Pen y Fan are very popular peaks as they can be (relatively) easily accessed from car parks on the A470.
+Note: Corn Du and Pen y Fan are very popular peaks as they can be easily accessed from car parks on the A470.
 Expect lots of walkers (experienced and not) on that short stretch, in any weather.

 The drama of the ridge walk develops best when approached from the Neuadd Reservoir car park, slowly ascending to the ridge and then up to the tops along it, before gently descending back to the start, but the car park is very remote.
 Therefore 8 other approaches to the ridge are described, enabling a start from:

-National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234
+National Rail: 03457 48 49 50 • Traveline (bus times): 0871 200 22 33 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|